AlfredoBejarano/android-8/README.md

 ## Why this repo exists?

-Google deprecated this SDK for Mac and Windows, (this repo is Mac OS X version though), they hide the URL for downloading the SDK, becoming in a "SDK not available for Mac OS" error within Android studio.
+Google deprecated this SDK for Mac and Windows, they hide the URL for downloading the SDK, becoming in a "SDK not available for Mac OS/Windows" error within Android studio.

 ## Solve it!